From the Ground Up: Capacity Building in Ethiopia

 For our Fall 2015 line, we are excited to introduce a new jewelry partnership in Ethiopia.
 Our collection of upcycled artillery pieces from Ethiopia has been a Noonday favorite since the very beginning, and as demand has grown for these unique pieces we have been able to expand from working with one Ethiopian business to two!

-The Ibrahim Necklace, one of the first pieces from our new Ethiopian partnership.
+The Allure Necklace, one of the latest pieces from our Ethiopian partnership.

 Last summer, we began the process of helping this new artisan business grow and develop through capacity building initiatives.
 Our Manager of Production and Sourcing, Tamara Aklilu, spent several weeks on the ground in Ethiopia and has been instrumental in providing the group with training and support.
 Read on to hear more from Tamara about how we work to grow artisan businesses like this one through fair trade principles.

 As Noonday’s Manager of Production and Sourcing, one of my favorite things is getting to work with our artisan partners to help them create pieces our customers will love.
 We know that so many of our customers, Hostesses, and Ambassadors have personal connections to the beautiful country of Ethiopia – whether they’ve visited and fallen in love with the culture, adopted a child from Ethiopia, or know someone who has.
 Our new partnership is another great way for our community to support women in Ethiopia and help them build strong families!

 The women who create our newest Ethiopian pieces are emerging from dire situations where they were at high risk for giving their children up for adoption.
 Today they have the opportunity to learn job skills and have steady employment, enabling them to keep their families together.